-- pertain to the maintenance of records that accurately and fairly reflect the transactions of the Company; - provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with IFRS: - ensure the Company's receipts and expenditures are made only in accordance with authorization of management and the Company's directors; and - provide reasonable assurance regarding prevention or timely detection of unauthorized transactions that could have a material effect on the annual or interim financial statements.
+• pertain to the maintenance of records that accurately and fairly reflect the transactions of the Company;

+• provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with IFRS;

+• ensure the Company's receipts and expenditures are made only in accordance with authorization of management and the Company's directors; and

+• provide reasonable assurance regarding prevention or timely detection of unauthorized transactions that could have a material effect on the annual or interim financial statements.

-There were no changes in the Company's business activities during the three month period ended March 31, 2014 that have materially affected, or are reasonably likely to materially affect, its internal controls over financial reporting.
+There were no changes in the Company's business activities during the year-ended December 31, 2012 that have materially affected, or are reasonably likely to materially affect, its internal controls over financial reporting.